ProtoDef-io/ProtoDef/doc/datatypes/utils.md

 * type : The underlying integer type (eg varint, lu32).
 * flags : Either an array of flag values from LSB to MSB, or an object containing a mappng of valueName => bitMask.
 * big : 64+ bits.
 In langauges like javascript (where all numbers are 64-bit floating points), special data types may have to be used for integers greater than 32 bits, so this must be set to true if the `type` is using the special data type.
-* shift : If flags is an array, an extra offset to add on.
-Helpful if there are unused bits at the LSB.
+* shift : Specify if flags is an object and holds bit positions as values opposed to a bitmask.

 Represents boolean flags packed into an integer.
 Similar to bitfields, but only intended for enumerated boolean flags (each flag occupies 1 bit), and supports arbitrary underlying integer types.